-The City of Biddeford code enforcement office requires all new and existing buildings to have house and apartment numbers.
-To ensure that the numbers are visible, residents should be encouraged to post them as follows:
+The City of Biddeford Code Enforcement Office requires all new and existing buildings to have house and apartment numbers.
+To ensure that the numbers are visible, residents are encouraged to post them as follows:

 - First preference should be to put a number on the front of the structure where it is clearly visible from the street or road.
 These numbers should be at least 3 1/2 inches in height and shall contrast with their background.

 - The mailbox should be marked with the property number if the box is in front of and on the same side of the road as the structure.

 - When a mailbox is not in front of the structure, a number should be displayed on the mail box and the structure, if it is visible from the road.